abhishekarya1/DSA-2k23/maths.md

 - Euclidean Algorithm: https://cp-algorithms.com/algebra/euclid-algorithm.html
 - Fibonacci Numbers:
   - Recursion
-  - Iterative that keeps track of only last two elements
+  - Memoisation using array
   - Binet's Formula
-  - Memoisation using array
+  - Iterative that keeps track of only last two elements (space optimized)

 ---
 - Shuffle the Array (such that all permutations are equally likely): https://youtu.be/hSZARPLUSDM